-- -the household is currently receiving, or has been awarded, but not yet received, a payment of the following benefits; or whose income may entitle them to Universal Credit, should an application have been made prior to their isolation: - Universal Credit, Tax Credit, Income-based Employment and Support Allowance, Income-based Jobseeker's Allowance, Income Support, Housing Benefit, Pension Credit and/or Means-tested Council Tax Reduction. - -be an individual who earns less than the Real Living Wage threshold the household income is such that it falls within the agreed definition of 'low income' for this purpose; being 25% above the established UC rate for their household type in their local authority area.
+- -employed or self-employed - -unable to work from home, and will lose income as a result of self-isolation - -be assessed as having low income, either - -the household is currently receiving, or has been awarded, but not yet received, a payment of the following benefits; or whose income may entitle them to Universal Credit, should an application have been made prior to their isolation: - Universal Credit, Tax Credit, Income-based Employment and Support Allowance, Income-based Jobseeker's Allowance, Income Support, Housing Benefit, Pension Credit and/or Means-tested Council Tax Reduction. - -be an individual who earns less than the Real Living Wage threshold - -the household income is such that it falls within the agreed definition of 'low income' for this purpose; being 25% above the established UC rate for their household type in their local authority area.
+(NB eligibility for the scheme was changed on 6 October 2021 to ensure that the definition of low income as less than Universal Credit + 25% for their circumstances was calculated to continue to include the £20 per week temporary coronavirus increase in the Universal Credit Standard Allowance).